-Under Chinese laws, the liability for breach of contract is more of a compensation rather than a punishment or a penalty.
-The circumstances triggering liability for breach of contract are defined as a contracting party fails to perform its obligations under the contract, or its performance fails to conform to the agreement, and thus causes losses to the other party.
+Under Chinese law, the liability for breach of contract is more about compensation rather than punishment or a penalty.
+The circumstances triggering liability for breach of contract are defined as a contracting party failing to perform its obligations under the contract, or its performance failing to conform to the agreement, and thus causing losses to the other party.

-Under such circumstances, the financial caps to limit liability for breach of contract shall be equal to the losses caused by the breach of contract, including the interest receivable after the performance of the contract, but shall not exceed the probable losses caused by the breach of contract that have been foreseen or ought to be foreseen by the breaching party when the contract is concluded.
-In a case where contract parties agree on liquidated damages, a People's Court or an arbitration tribunal is still entitled to adjust the amount of liquidated damages, if such amount is too inappropriate compared to the actual losses.
+Under such circumstances, the financial caps to limit liability for breach of contract shall be equal to the losses caused by the breach of contract, including the interest receivable after the performance of the contract, but shall not exceed the probable losses caused by the breach of contract that have been foreseen or ought to have been foreseen by the breaching party when the contract is concluded.
+In a case where the contracting parties agree on liquidated damages, a People's Court or an arbitration tribunal is still entitled to adjust the amount of liquidated damages if such amount is too inappropriate compared to the actual losses.